Table of Contents

-Sinharaja rainf forest is the most beautiful and biggest primaeval rain forest in the country, which is situated at the foothills of adams peak.
-Sinharaja was declared as a world heritage site from UNESCO and it is situated in the Ratnapura district bordering the Rekawa, Matugama and Deniyaya.
+Sinharaja rain forest is the most beautiful and biggest primaeval rain forest in the country, which is situated at the foothills of adam’s peak.
+Sinharaja rain forest was declared as a world heritage site from UNESCO and it is situated in the Ratnapura district bordering the Rekawa, Matugama and Deniyaya.

 The rainforest spread over 9800 hectares.
 Sinharaja is the home for a large number of indigenous plant and animal species.
 The number of indigenous flowering plants in the country estimated to be 830 and Sinharaja accommodate 500 of it.
 Seventeen endemic bird species out twenty-one bird species can be witnessed in Sinharaja.
 The richness of biodiversity, fauna, flora and unique eco-system of Sinharaja proved to be a great site for rainforest exploration on the island.